lupyuen/lupyuen.github.io/src/openocd.md

     ["Quick Peek of PineCone BL602 RISC-V Evaluation Board"](https://lupyuen.github.io/articles/pinecone), Section 4.2: ["Flashing Firmware"](https://lupyuen.github.io/articles/pinecone#flashing-firmware)

-    When selecting the firmware file, remember to choose the `sdk_app_helloworld.bin` firmware that we have just downloaded.
+3. When selecting the firmware file, remember to choose the `sdk_app_helloworld.bin` firmware that we have just downloaded.

+    Make sure there are no spaces in the firmware pathname.

 ## Start the Remap Firmware